emmairwin/open-communities-framework/main.md

 3. Where are they (physically, and globally?)
 4. What challenges, fears or limitations might they have (time, bandwidth, language, political etc)
 5. How might we design contribution to accommodate those limitations?
-6. How will these contributors know they are successful?
+6. How will these contributors **know** they are successful?
+What recognition formats are most valued by tenure and region?
 7. What metrics will you use to track contributor success?
 8. Do you have mechanisms or budget for recognition, reward or costs-incurred?

+### Community leadership

+1. Of the groups collaborating, are there (or should there be) leadership roles?
+2. If so, what skills should they have?
+3. Are you wiling to help facilitate training for gaps in skills?
+4. How will the be held accountable by your team, by the community?
+5. Ho wwill you be accountable for their success?

 ---